TomBakowski/algorithms/README.md

   - **Map:** A collection of key-value pairs, where each key is unique.

-- **Asymptotic Analysis:** Evaluating the performance of an algorithm as the input size approaches infinity.

 - **Memoization:** Optimization technique where you store the results of expensive function calls and reuse them when the same inputs occur again.
 This can significantly improve the performance of algorithms that involve repeated computations.

 - **Tabulation:** Optimization technique where you solve a problem by solving smaller sub-problems in a bottom-up manner and storing the results of each sub-problem in a table (usually an array or a matrix).
 The solution to the original problem is then computed using the solutions to the sub-problems.